-Candidate media access has improved under the Moon administration.
-Under past conservative administrations, the Korea Communications Standards Commission and the National Election Commission have sought to block accounts or fine online users for online comments critical of the government or the ruling party.
-It has even come to light that the Korean National Intelligence Service (NIS) used social-media posts to support President Park's elections in 2012.
-Recently, the use of social-media bots to influence online discussions has also become a matter of concern.
-The immensely controversial National Security Law also applies to online media, creating significant limitations regarding the freedom of expression.
 The opaque character of South Korean election law concerning allowable support for candidates during the election period, which can last for up to 180 days before an election, represents an electoral gray area.
 According to some interpretations of Article 93 of the election law, all public expressions of support for candidates or parties are illegal during that period unless one is registered as an official campaigner.
 This can be seen as a disadvantage for smaller candidates who do not have the same access to traditional media.
 In general, small parties have a difficult time gaining coverage in the mainstream media.
-However, YouTube and other social networks have become very influential means of public communication for all candidates and parties.
+However, YouTube and other social networks have become an influential and equalizing means of public communication for all candidates and parties.